-'He Was Bigger Than His Music.'
-Fans Pay Tribute to Nipsey Hussle at Public Memorial
+'I Hope His Memory Inspires More Good Work.'
+Obama Letter Read at Nipsey Hussle Public Memorial

 “I’ve never cried myself to sleep over any public figure before, but Nipsey’s presence meant so much for our community,” actress Issa Rae said in her message inside the book.

-No details were released about dignitaries and celebrities who will attend, perform or speak at the memorial.
-The event will be livestreamed on BET and BET News’ Facebook page.
+The memorial was being livestreamed on BET and BET News’ Facebook page, among other outlets.

-The hearse carrying Hussle’s coffin from the Staples Center will then travel past the property where Hussle had planned to turn an aging strip mall into new businesses and affordable homes.
+The hearse carrying Hussle’s coffin was scheduled to after the funeral to go on a 25-mile lap through the city, including past the property where Hussle had planned to turn an aging strip mall into new businesses and affordable homes.
 Finally, it will arrive at a funeral home in the city’s hard-scrabble Crenshaw district, where the rapper was born on Aug.
 15, 1985.

 Hussle was shot to death March 31 while standing outside The Marathon, his South Los Angeles clothing store, not far from where the rapper grew up.
 The store will be one of the places where Hussle’s casket passes during the procession through South Los Angeles.